Digital video recorder: Security

 Digital video recorders configured for physical security applications record video signals from closed-circuit television cameras for detection and documentation purposes.
 Many are designed to record audio as well.
 DVRs have evolved into devices that are feature rich and provide services that exceed the simple recording of video images that was previously done through VCRs.
 A DVR CCTV system provides a multitude of advanced functions over VCR technology including video searches by event, time, date and camera.
 There is also much more control over quality and frame rate allowing disk space usage to be optimized and the DVR can also be set to overwrite the oldest security footage should the disk become full.
 In some DVR security systems remote access to security footage using a PC can also be achieved by connecting the DVR to a LAN network or the Internet.

 Some of the latest professional digital video recorders include video analytics firmware, to enable functionality such as 'virtual tripwire' or even the detection of abandoned objects on the scene.

 Security DVRs may be categorized as being either PC-based or embedded.
 A PC-based DVR's architecture is a classical personal computer with video capture cards designed to capture video images.
 An embedded type DVR is specifically designed as a digital video recorder with its operating system and application software contained in firmware or read-only memory.

+Safety DVRs are also being used in vehicles, with the latest technology combining various methods to achieve intelligent functions; for example, combining with G sensor technology to achieve real-time collision locking in car collisions, providing a realistic reconstruction of traffic accidents.